-Drinking too much alcohol can lead to three types of liver conditions - fatty liver, hepatitis, and cirrhosis.
+Drinking too much alcohol can lead to three types of liver conditions - fatty liver, hepatitis and 'scarring' of the liver (cirrhosis).
 You are unlikely to develop these problems if you drink within the recommended safe limits detailed below.
 For all types of liver disease caused by alcohol, the main treatment is to stop drinking alcohol completely.

 What does the liver do?

-The liver is in the upper right part of the abdomen.
+The liver is in the upper right part of the tummy (abdomen).
 Its functions include:

 - Storing glycogen, a chemical made from sugars.
 When required, glycogen is broken down into glucose which is released into the bloodstream.